bplaat/teripa/README.md

 # Battle of Teripa II
-## The rise of the Prada

-The sequel of Battle of Teripa a new PHP online strategy game made
+The sequel of Battle of Teripa a new PHP online strategy game!